-One of the main goals of this course is to provide the students the opportunity to do real astronomical research while simultaneously learning about data analysis, astronomy concepts, and develop strong coding skills.
-These will be achieved through homework assignments and projects.
-Homework assignments will be mostly delivered in the first part of the course, whereas projects will constitute most of the assignments in the remainder of the course.
+One of the main goals of this course is to provide you with the opportunity to engage in astrophysics research while simultaneously learning about data analysis, astronomy concepts, and developing strong coding skills.
+These will be achieved through working on various projects in groups.
+The first projects are designed to introduce you to Python and common tools for data and error analysis.
+Projects will get progressively more challenging

-The students will be divided in groups of 3-4 people.
-Each group will have to work as a team to work through the assignment/project.
-Within a group, each student must actually perform each and every step required to successfully finish the project themselves.
-At the same time, the three members of each group are encouraged to discuss and brainstorm all difficulties and are also welcomed to develop together algorithms and pieces of codes needed to complete the projects in a timely manner.
+Students will be divided in groups of 2-3 people.
+Each group will have to work as a team to complete the projects.
+Within a group, each student must actually perform each and every step required to successfully finish the project him/herself.
+At the same time, all members of each group are encouraged to discuss and brainstorm all difficulties and are also welcomed to develop together algorithms and pieces of codes needed to complete the projects in a timely manner.
 Equally allowed is the interaction between different groups to discuss the problems.
 It is of paramount importance though that each member of each group contributes equally to the project.
-Not only each student is required to submit an individual paper on each project describing the analysis and the results (see more on this below), but each member of a group will have to end the project report with a paragraph describing the contribution of the other members of the team, explicitly mentioning whether the other members have contributed in a fair manner to the project.
+Not only is each student required to submit an individual report on each project describing the analysis and the results (see more on this below), but each member of a group will have to end the project report with a paragraph describing the contribution of the other two members of his/ her team, explicitly mentioning whether the other two members have contributed in a fair manner to the project.
 Not contributing in a fair and equal manner to the project will be considered cheating.
-Copying the work or codes of others will also be considered cheating.
+Copying the work of others will also be considered cheating.